malramsay64/phd-thesis/03_Glassy_Dynamics/introduction.md

 by which the rotational motion deviates from that of the SED relations, however it doesn't explain why the rotational motion is slower.
-One possible explanation for this is to consider the molecular structure as a network of gears, [@Zwanzig1987] where contacting molecules transfer angular momentum.
+One possible explanation is to consider the molecular structure as a network of gears, [@Zwanzig1987] where contacting molecules transfer angular momentum.
 As a network of gears,